RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Since our example experiment has two different conditions, the only questions we would want to have in the default categories are questions that collect basic information from the participant before assigning them to a condition.
 Otherwise, any other questions here will no longer be accessible to us once the participant is assigned to a condition.

 Let us create a question category called `"setupQuestions"` as the only category in our conditionless categories.
-Since we have not yet seen what question objects look like, we will make placeholders for them and revisit them when we discuss question objects.
+Since we have not yet seen what question objects look like, we will make placeholders for them and revisit them in the section <a href="#Setup">Setup Questions</a> after we have discussed question objects at length.

 ```
 In questionCategories of config.json